valory-xyz/optimus-quickstart/README.md

   Base RPC: https://virtual.base.rpc.tenderly.co/a5594f32-3ec3-4ea5-8a91-6d5d7d9e290b
   ```
-- Finally, you will need your Tenderly Access Key, Tenderly account Slug, and Tenderly Project Slug.
+- You will need your Tenderly Access Key, Tenderly account Slug, and Tenderly Project Slug.
 Get one at https://dashboard.tenderly.co/.
 Refer to the Tenderly Documentation for more info https://docs.tenderly.co/account/projects.

 ## Run the Service